Capital murder: Great Britain

 In all other cases murder carried the mandatory penalty of imprisonment for life.

 Section 1 of the Murder (Abolition of Death Penalty) Act 1965 abolished the separate category of capital murder, and all murders now carry the mandatory penalty of imprisonment for life.

+China

+Whilst China does not a distinguish a separate crime of "capital murder", the law specifies capital punishment as one of a number of possible punishments that can be adjudicated for murder.

+Article 232 of the Criminal Law of the People's Republic of China (2017) reads:Whoever intentionally commits homicide shall be sentenced to: death, life imprisonment, or fixed-term imprisonment of not less than 10 years.
+If the circumstances are relatively minor, the offender shall be sentenced to fixed-term imprisonment of not less than 3 years but not more than 10 years.

 Northern Ireland

 In Northern Ireland, this offence was created by section 10 of the Criminal Justice Act (Northern Ireland) 1966.
 On the trial of an indictment for capital murder, the jury could not return an alternative verdict to the offence charged in that indictment under section 6(2) of the Criminal Law Act (Northern Ireland) 1967.

 Sections 1(4) and (5) of the Northern Ireland (Emergency Provisions) Act 1973 read:

 Republic of Ireland

 The Criminal Justice Act 1964 reduced the penalty for the common law offence of murder from death to life imprisonment, but specified that the death penalty would still apply to "capital murder", defined as murder committed in certain circumstances, namely: